philipaconrad/brick/README.md

     ```

  - **Accessing an allocated block:**
-   To access memory blocks allocated with brick, just access the array by key.
+   To access memory blocks allocated with brick, just access the `char*` array by
-   The key returned from `brickMalloc()` will correspond to the start of the range of pointers in the block pointer array.
+   the key provided by `brickMalloc()`.
+If 2 blocks were used in the allocation,
+   then the next index's pointer (at key+1) will point to the same location.
+See

    *Example:*